Postage stamps and postal history of New Zealand: Postal stationery

 The first items of postal stationery to be issued by New Zealand were postcards on 1 November 1876.
 The next items of postal stationery to be issued were newspaper wrappers on 1 April 1878.
 Lettercards were first issued on 1 January 1895, registered envelopes on 21 June 1898, envelopes on 4 June 1899 and air letter sheets or aerogrammes on 17 November 1941.

 Deregulation

-The postal system in New Zealand was deregulated on 1 April 1998, meaning several different independent mail companies now exist.
-But in practice the state-owned NZ Post still delivers nearly all letters.
-While this is generally true, there are a number Posts that stand Independent and have their own delivery systems.
+The postal system in New Zealand was deregulated on 1 April 1998.
+There are now a number of privately owned mail companies that have their own delivery systems.
 They operate in the same manner with paid printed envelopes.
 A few print their own postage stamps and cancel with an identifier – postmark.
-Their stamps are also made available to collectors.
+Their stamps are made available to collectors.
+Only the state-owned NZ Post can issue official New Zealand stamps, i.e., stamps with "New Zealand" on them (unless "New Zealand" is part of the operator's name, and the name appears in full).
+NZ Post still delivers nearly all letters.

-Independent New Zealand post companies which issue their own stamps include;
+Privately owned post companies that issue unofficial stamps, also known as semi-official stamps, for letters they carry include: